telerik/maui-docs/controls/chart/behaviors/tooltip-behavior.md

 ---
 title: ToolTip Behavior
 page_title: .NET MAUI Chart Documentation - ToolTip Behavior
-description: Learn more about the tooltip behavior of the Chart thet handles rendering concise information about a data point in a small popup.
+description: Learn more about the tooltip behavior of the Chart that renders concise information about a data point in a small popup.
 position: 3
 previous_url: /controls/chart/behaviors/chart-behaviors-tooltip-behavior
 slug: chart-behaviors-tooltip